the main vine, not the loose one.

 patterns and relationships, use visual interpretations, to

-projects and plans began the same way?
-A square number is
+How many other projects and plans began the same way?
+A square

-represented by a square and this also exposes other properties all
+number is represented by a square and this also exposes other

-connected to geometry.
-Adding two equal sides and a one makes a
+properties all connected to geometry.
+Adding two equal sides and a

-new square.
-Visualisation is a powerful method and many
+one makes a new square.
+Visualisation is a powerful method

-famous mathematicians used geometry to help their understanding.
+and many famous mathematicians used geometry to help develop and

 This square of happy faces shows how adding two equal sides